benjaminnarin/pandoc_resume/src/resume.md

 ###### [ [benjaminnarin.com](https://www.benjaminnarin.com/) ] . [ [linkedin.com/in/benjaminnarin](https://www.linkedin.com/in/benjaminnarin/) ] . [ [contact@benjaminnarin.com](mailto:contact@benjaminnarin.com) ]

 ## Experience ##
-### Zebra Technologies (Formally Fetch Robotics) ###
+### Zebra Technologies (Formerly Fetch Robotics) ###
 ::: TestDiv
 **Senior Robotics Engineer** (May 2022-Present)

- - Proposed, Designed, Implemented and Documented an overhaul to robot behavior formalizing interactions between features and complying with the R15.08 Standard.
+ - Proposed, designed, implemented and documented the robots behavior formalizing interactions between features and complying with the R15.08 standard.
  - Lead cross-functional workshops to decide a standard *C++* Networking Pattern which would leverage newly developed infrastructure (Buff and Connect) while taking into account application and security requirements.
  - Worked with Technical Project Manager and other Tech Leads to build standardized process for ticketing.